Previous: Cimmerian Timeline Part 52

 492BCE: The philanthropist, Jingo, was contacted by the four guilds of Nomingburg to resolve their differences.
 He tricked each of the guildmasters into meeting with each other without weapons.
 Diplomacy truly began.
 The guilds aligned behind Jingo as a leader for the unified city.
 He was declared Duke Jingo of Nomingburg.

-2 thoughts on “Cimmerian Timeline Part 53”
+2 responses to “Cimmerian Timeline Part 53”